Johannesburg, March 1999

 Needless to say, science proved unwilling to bend to my fervent importunes that night.
 Not only was I one thick first-year student, but I was a thick first-year journalism student.
 Physics had never been my forte.

-But that was no excuse for my situation.
+But my scientific shortcomings were no excuse for my current situation.
 I’d always had a good grasp of geography, you see.
-I knew quite well enough that Johannesburg lay far inland, where temperatures are inclined to swing from one extreme to the other.
-And that it was perched at the sort of sky-scraping altitude – 1753 metres above sea level to be precise – that made visitors to this part of South Africa (coastal types like me, for example) gasp and wheeze at the slightest exertion.
-I could have figured out that its towering elevation probably wasn’t going make things toasty in the dead of night either.
+I knew well enough that Johannesburg lay far inland, where temperatures were inclined to swing from one extreme to the other.
+And that the city was perched at the sort of sky-scraping altitude – 1753 metres above sea level to be precise – that made visitors to this part of South Africa (especially coastal types like me) gasp and wheeze at the slightest exertion.
+I could have figured out that its towering elevation probably wasn’t going to make things toasty in the dead of night either.
 But, perhaps consumed by the bravery medals that would surely come my way if I survived a night as a hobo in murderous, violent ‘Joburg’, I had chosen to ignore these important truths as I gaily made up my mind to do this sleepout.

 So here I was, locked inside Kyalami racetrack on a Sunday morning in March – that’s summer down our way, remember – counting the minutes until the sun would rise up over the straw-brown hills and the colourless industrial parks between Johannesburg and Pretoria.
 I fixated on dawn, clutching at its promise like a lifeline.
 If I could just hang on until a ray from our life-giving star – one lame, pathetic little beam, anything! – landed on my skin and began the thawing process.
 My only thought was to survive until sunrise.
-If I turned into an ice statue before then, the defrosting process might as well wait till they threw me in the furnace at the mortuary.
+If I turned into an ice statue before then, defrosting might as well wait until they threw me in the mortuary furnace.

 But of course, my watch barely seemed to move at all in the darkest hour.
 I glanced at the time at three thirty-seven.
-Then I spent what seemed about an hour trying to distract myself from the cold with anything from irregular French verb declensions to creative ways to warm oneself up if one had female company at this moment in time.
-When I’d run out of verbs, I checked the time once more.
+Then I spent what seemed about an hour trying to distract myself from the cold with anything from irregular French verb declensions to all the fun ways I’d be able to generate heat if that slender girl from the hiking club were here.
+When I’d run out of verbs and impure thoughts, I checked the time once more.
 It was three thirty-eight.

 But why on earth was I attempting to sleep inside a racetrack, of all places?
 It wasn’t actually about saving money on accommodation – I could have stayed at my mate’s house down the road.
 It was about saving on ticket costs for the opening round of the 1999 World Superbike Championship.
-Why splurge fifty Rand on Sunday admission when I could pay twenty to enter the circuit on Saturday morning, then simply not leave the premises until Sunday night?
-It was the perfect plan – apart from my rocking up there in a t-shirt and shorts without giving a thought to the wee hours.
+I didn’t have fifty Rand to splurge on Sunday admission.
+What made the trip viable was my cunning plan to pay twenty Rand to enter the circuit on Saturday morning, then simply not leave the premises until Sunday night.
+It was the perfect coup – apart from my rocking up there in a t-shirt and shorts without giving a thought to the wee hours.

-And these would be useful skills to have when I started to travel the world properly, wouldn’t they?
-I’d seen how much money grown-ups were willing to pay for hotels, taxis, restaurant meals and other features of travel I didn’t think were strictly necessary.
-I thought that kind of budget could be far better spent on staying on the road for longer.
-If you were prepared to skirt the need for hotels, find free ways to get around and eat judiciously, then you could do an awful lot of travelling for not very much.
+And then I thought to myself: these will be useful skills to have when I start to travel the world properly, won’t they?
+I’d seen how much money grown-ups were willing to pay for hotels, taxis, restaurant meals and other features of travel I didn’t believe strictly necessary.
+I reckoned that kind of budget could be far better spent on taking more trips.
+Longer trips.
+If you were prepared to skirt the need for hotels, find free ways to get around and eat judiciously, then you could go far and wide for not very much.

-As a cash-strapped student full of optimistic wanderlust, that sounded like an appealing way of going about things.
-And as a hopeful journalist (a career in the sciences, as we have seen, wasn’t ever on the cards), it sounded like a reliable recipe for the kind of travel stories nobody writes.
-All I had to do was fail completely to grow up.
+As a cash-strapped student fit to burst with travel desires, that sounded like an appealing way of going about things.
+And as a hopeful writer (a career in the sciences, as we have seen, wasn’t ever on the cards), it sounded like a reliable recipe for the kind of travel stories nobody writes.
+My night out in Johannesburg had given me a story, hadn’t it?
+All I had to do to collect more was fail completely to grow up.
+To remain a man of modest means who needs to stretch his pocket money.
 To never lose my youthful, idealistic zest for beating that system.

 Did I manage these last?
-Well, all I need to tell you is that I’m still generating those stories.
-Twenty years down the proverbial track from Kyalami, here are some of my favourite adventures.
+Well, all I need to tell you is that I’m nearly forty and I’m still generating those stories.
+Rewarding adventures born of next-level scrimping and saving.
+Twenty years down the proverbial track from Kyalami, here are some of my favourites.